SEKOIA-IO/documentation/docs/integration/categories/network_security/aws_cloudtrail.md

 Activate the logging on the trail through the switch button (On/Off) located at the top right corner of the trail page.

-### Create the intake

-Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the `AWS CloudTrail` format.
+{!_shared_content/integration/intake_configuration.md!}

 ### Pull events

-Go to the [playbook page](https://app.sekoia.io/operations/playbooks) and create a new playbook with the [Fetch new CloudTrail records on S3 connector](../../../../automate/library/aws.md#fetch-new-cloudtrail-records-on-s3).
+Go to the [playbook page](https://app.sekoia.io/operations/playbooks) and create a new playbook with the [Fetch new CloudTrail records on S3 connector](/integration/action_library/cloud_providers/aws.md#fetch-new-cloudtrail-records-on-s3).

 Set up the module configuration with the [AWS Access Key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html), the secret key, and the region name.
 Set up the trigger configuration with the name of the SQS queue and the intake key from the previously created intake.